Albuquerque, New Mexico: Climate

-Summer is lengthy and very warm to hot, relatively tolerable for most people because of low humidity and air movement.
-The exception is some days during the New Mexico monsoon, when daily humidity remains relatively high, especially in July and August.
+Summer is lengthy and very warm to hot, but except for midday through evening, they are tolerable for most people because of low humidity and air movement.
+The exception is usually during the New Mexico monsoon, especially in July and August, when the dewpoint and relative humidity remain higher.
 2.6 days of 100 °F or warmer highs occur annually on average, mostly in June and July and rarely in August due in part to the monsoon; an average of 64 days experience 90 °F or warmer highs.
 Despite the rarity of such heat, 28 days with highs at or above 100 °F occurred in the summer of 1980 at Albuquerque's Sunport.
-In September, the monsoon begins to weaken.
+In mid-September, the monsoon begins to weaken.
 Portions of the valley and West Mesa locations experience more high temperatures above 90 °F and 100 °F as part of normal or extreme weather each summer.

 Autumn is generally cool in the mornings and nights but sees less rain than summer, though the weather can be more unsettled closer to winter, as colder airmasses and weather patterns build in from the north and northwest with more frequency.
-Occasionally, snow will fall in late autumn in December; rarely in late November.
+Some years, a storm in November may cause a snow accumulation of one to two inches.

 Precipitation averages 8.84 in per year.
 On average, January is the driest month, while July and August are the wettest months, as a result of shower and thunderstorm activity produced by the monsoon prevalent over the Southwestern United States.
 Most rain occurs during the late summer monsoon season, typically starting in early June and ending in mid-September.